cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>
 <br>

 If you're looking to create a static website for your portfolio or blogging, then look no further than GitHub pages.
-It's a fun experience!
+It's a fun experience, and it's completely free!

 <br>
 <br>